leszakal/line-drawing/README.md

 ### Example 2: Rendering Lines from Custom Endpoints

 Selecting option 2 will prompt you to enter in start and endpoints for a Bresenham-style line and a Xiaolin Wu-style line.
-For clarity on input format, if `(x0, y0) = (0, 0)` and `(x1, y1) = (1000, 500)` then the input for that line should be `0 0 1000 500` These line will be rendered on the same screen, so be careful of unintentional overlap.'
+For clarity on input format, if `(x0, y0) = (0, 0)` and `(x1, y1) = (1000, 500)` then the input for that line should be `0 0 1000 500` These line will be rendered on the same screen, so be careful of unintentional overlap.

 ![A terminal showing the program's menu.
 It displays inputs and outputs for the "Render lines from custom endpoints" option.
 Below the text is a window showing the rendered lines.](/assets/custom.png)